When & how much Natpro to use

 What’s wrong with parabens?

 There are relatively rare documented instances where parabens have been found to cause skin irritation, contact dermatitis, or allergic skin reactions.
 They are considered to be of low irritation potential compared with many other preservatives.
 Although there is no evidence that any cosmetics containing parabens pose a health risk they can, however, cause reactions in individuals with paraben allergies.
-Only a tiny percentage of the general population are allergic to parabens.
+Only a tiny percentage of the general population is allergic to parabens.
 Some studies have led to concerns over their continued use, and there is currently a shift away from them.
 This is despite the rejection of the breast cancer tissue study by the majority of the scientific community, and the extremely weak estrogenic effect found for butylparaben (no effect was seen with methyl or propyl parabens previously used in Natpro).

 Despite this, my attitude has been… “why take any risk when it can be avoided?”